 7.Inline Rolling Solid Heat Deformation Normalization

-The main details of the in-line rolling solid heat deformation normalization process, also known as the HT method, are as follows: After the hot rolled plates are cooled below 550 °C in the flow line, they undergo a certain degree of Ar3 deformation in a medium-temperature (900 to 950 °C) furnace, and are then air-cooled to obtain the best results.
+The in-line rolling solid heat deformation normalization process, also called the HT method, involves several steps.
+First, hot-rolled plates are cooled below 550 °C on the flow line.
+Then, they undergo Ar3 deformation in a medium-temperature furnace at 900–950 °C. Finally, they are air-cooled to achieve optimal results.

 Conclusion